Gardendale, Alabama: Private

 Tabernacle Christian School is located on the northern side of the city, run by Gardendale Baptist Tabernacle.
 Their athletic teams carry the nickname Torches.
 Gardendale Christian Academy is also located on the northern side as a school and daycare run by Gardendale Church of the Nazarene.
 GCA's mascot is King's Knights.

 Adult

 Gardendale was once home to the Rogers Area Vocational School which has now been demolished to make way for soccer & baseball fields as well as student parking.

 Media

 Gardendale is located within the Birmingham television and radio market, the 39th largest market in the United States.

 Newspapers covering Gardendale include The Birmingham News (3x weekly, based in neighboring Birmingham); The North Jefferson News was once based in the city but merged with the Cullman Times in April 2020 and ceased operations under the North Jefferson News name at that time.

-Radio station WZNN (97.3 FM) is licensed and identified on air as a Gardendale radio station.
-This station is a 24-hour sports station that covers the Birmingham radio market.
+Radio station WPYA (97.3 FM) is licensed and identified on air as a Gardendale radio station.
+This station is a Top 40 (CHR) station that covers the Birmingham radio market.
 The broadcast studios and transmitter are not located in Gardendale even though the station is licensed to Gardendale.